segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 ### Customized setup

-With Customized setup, you can choose which identifiers you want to map downstream to your Destination.
+With Customized setup, you can choose which identifiers you want to map downstream to your destination.

 1. Using **Customized Setup**, click **+ Add Identifier** and add the identifiers:
 - **Segment**: Choose your identifiers from Segment.